Promethyxx/Oxycash/README.md

-# Oxycash - Rust vresion in progress
+# Oxycash - Rust version in progress
 - The python project will be unfollowed by now.

 # Oxycash — Flet/Python